 Anyone can get shingles, but only if they’ve had chickenpox.
 It’s most common in adults over 50 years old and people with weak immune systems, but kids can get the virus too.

 There is a small chance that someone with shingles can spread the virus to someone who’s never had chickenpox or the chickenpox vaccine.
 But if you haven’t had either and you’re exposed to the virus, you can only get chickenpox.
 Most people who get shingles won’t get it again.
 But it is possible to get it more than once.

 Is there a vaccine to prevent shingles?

 Unfortunately, there is a nationwide shortage of the vaccine as of spring 2018 and our clinics have limited supply.
-We’re working directly with the manufacturer to get as many doses of the vaccine as we can, but the shortage is expected to last through the remainder of 2018.
+We’re working directly with the manufacturer to get as many doses of the vaccine as we can, but the shortage is expected to last into 2019.